These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 Washington

-The order took effect immediately.
-Exceptions are made for critical jobs and grocery shopping.

-The order does not prohibit people from going outside for a walk, Inslee says, but people must keep a distance of six feet from each other.
+The order does not prohibit people from going outside for a walk, Inslee says, but people must keep six feet away from each other.

-“This weapon — distancing ourselves — is the only weapon we have against this virus,” Inslee said in a televised address.

 The order includes a ban on all gatherings and “the closure of many businesses.”
 Inslee says the only businesses that are allowed to stay in operation for the next two weeks are those that are “essential to the healthy functioning of our community or are able to let employees work remotely from home.”
 Those essential positions include medical professionals and pharmacists.